nightroman/Invoke-Build/Tasks/Import/README.md

 In a build, to import:

 - Import a module.
-- Dot-source its task script by its exported alias.
+- Dot-source its task script using its alias.

 ```powershell
     Import-Module MyModule